crunchysteve/Wristy-Bot/Mechanisms/MetalHardware/README.md

 Assorted M3 screws and nuts, including...
   M3x 40mm if spacers are unthreaded or M3x 8mm if the spacers are threaded.

 Nuts, washers and other hardware as needed.
+I recommend nylok nuts and low dome head allen screws.
 ```

 ### 2D SKETCH